 This is the second of a two-part advanced ASL course sequence.
 Focus continues on interactive experiences with language structures, functions and vocabulary necessary for efficient communication in ASL and deaf cultural contexts.
 Particular attention is given to enhanced fluency in the use of ASL classifiers, non-manuals, role shift and spatial mapping within both conversational and more formal situations.
 Attention is also given to expanding the range of cultural and personal topics of discussion in meaningful and creative ways.
 Students apply ASL language skills in a field experience in the deaf community.
-Prerequisite: ASL 231.
+Prerequisite: ASL 231 with a "C" grade or higher.